 Lu-Bob's Family Restaurant

 Lu-Bob's has all your American favorites such as chicken, steak, potatoes, and much more, served with a smile.

 Casa Romero Mexican Restaurant & Cantina

 Craving a little south of the border sizzle?
 Casa Romero Mexican Restaurant & Cantina boasts some of the most authentic Mexican dishes in the area.
 Casa has the standard Mexican tacos, enchiladas, burritos and chimichangas.
 But step out a little with the Fiesta Seafood Nachos or the Tequila Fiesta Shrimp.
-Also known for their margaritas.
-Hours: Monday - Thursday, 11 a.m. - 9:30 p.m., Friday, 11 a.m. - 10:30 p.m. and Saturday, Noon - 10:30 p.m. and Sunday, Noon - 9 p.m.
+Also known for margaritas.
+Hours: Monday - Thursday, 11 a.m. - 9:30 p.m., Friday, 11 a.m. - 10:30 p.m., Saturday, Noon - 10:30 p.m. and Sunday, Noon - 9 p.m.